sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 0.

 <a href="" id="browser-disablelockdownofstartpages"></a>**Browser/DisableLockdownOfStartPages**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Boolean value that specifies whether the lockdown on the Start pages is disabled.
 This policy works with the Browser/HomePages policy, which locks down the Start pages that the users cannot modify.
 You can use the DisableLockdownOfStartPages policy to allow users to modify the Start pages when the Browser/HomePages policy is in effect.

 > [!NOTE]
 > This policy has no effect when the Browser/HomePages policy is not configured.